MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ### Install Surface Hub 2 drivers and firmware

-To ensure your device has all the latest updates and drivers, install [drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974).
+To ensure your device has all the latest updates and drivers, install <a href="https://www.microsoft.com/download/details.aspx?id=101974" target="_blank"> drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2</a>.

 ## Configure recommended settings

-To fully configure Surface Hub 2S as a personal productivity device, see [Configure Windows 10 Pro or Enterprise on Surface Hub 2](surface-hub-2-post-install.md).
+To fully configure Surface Hub 2S as a personal productivity device, see <a href="surface-hub-2-post-install.md" target="_blank">Configure Windows 10 Pro or Enterprise on Surface Hub 2</a>.

 > [!NOTE]
->If the steps outlined in this article don't successfully migrate your device to Windows 10 Pro or Enterprise for Surface Hub 2, contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).
+>If the steps outlined in this article don't successfully migrate your device to Windows 10 Pro or Enterprise for Surface Hub 2, contact <a href="https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support" target="_blank"> Surface Hub Support</a>.

 ## Roll back to Windows 10 Team

-If you want to restore your device to Windows 10 Team, see [Reset and recovery for Surface Hub 2S](surface-hub-2s-recover-reset.md).
+If you want to restore your device to Windows 10 Team, see <a href="surface-hub-2s-recover-reset.md" target="_blank"> Reset and recovery for Surface Hub 2S</a>.

 ## Version history